fr33k3v1n0/BattleCTF2k24/PWN/Poj.md

  2. # second step: understand how the prog work

 ![Poj_challenge](../images/poj_exec1.png)

-     we have memory leak of write address
+The prog leak write address and ask user to input data

 # reverse engineering the program

 after decompiled the prog with ghidra, we can know that the main function  print write address and call vuln_func.

 vuln function read 0x100 byte on local array of length 64 so we have a BOF.

+# main function

 ![main_function](../images/main_func_poj.png)